-On the hottest day of the year so far, a Wadhurst Castle wedding in East Sussex for Felicity and Kenton – it was a scorcher!
+On the hottest day of the year, a Wadhurst Castle wedding in East Sussex for Felicity and Kenton – it was a scorcher!
 Perfect for an outdoor wedding.

-But back to Saturday and F&K’s wedding.
-It was very warm, but so were the feelings between this couple ( they were keen to get the ceremony done quicker then the registrar anticipated it seems ) but also the warmth of their family and friends surrounding them.
+But back to Saturday and F&K’s Wadhurst Castle wedding.
+It was very warm, but so were the feelings between this couple ( they were keen to get the ceremony done quicker than the registrar anticipated it seems ) but also the warmth of their family and friends surrounding them.
 A Sussex farmer* and a French teacher – there was a Sussex /Gallic feel to the day, be it the menu (Sussex cheeses) or the accents amongst some of the wedding guests.

-The civil ceremony itself took place in the recently restored walled garden adjacent to the house.
-Somehow the layout did manage to confuse the two flowergirls leading Felicity – a hasty diversion by Georgina was required – it only added to the smiles.
-So under a sweltering sun, F&K hooked up.
+The civil ceremony itself took place in the restored walled garden adjacent to the house.
+Somehow the layout did manage to confuse the two flower girls leading Felicity – a hasty diversion by Georgina was required – it only added to the smiles.
+So under a sweltering sun, F&K got married, with a few laughs.

 * with the cleanest farm I’ve ever seen 🙂